Maw1z/SHIELD-Doctor-Website/README.md

 # SHIELD: Doctor Healthcare Management Platform

-A comprehensive healthcare management system designed for physicians to monitor patient wellness, manage appointments, and assess clinical risks in real time.
+A full-stack healthcare system consisting of a **doctor-facing web platform** and a **patient-facing mobile application**, designed to enable real-time monitoring, data-driven clinical decisions, and seamless patient–doctor interaction.

 ---

 ## Overview

-SHIELD is a full-stack web application that streamlines clinical workflows for medical practitioners.
-It provides physicians with an integrated platform to manage patient information, track vital signs, schedule appointments, and receive intelligent alerts for patients at risk.
-The system bridges the gap between scattered patient records and actionable clinical insights, enabling doctors to make faster, more informed care decisions.

-The platform addresses a critical pain point in modern healthcare: fragmented patient data.
-By consolidating patient vitals, medical history, appointment scheduling, and risk assessments in a single interface, SHIELD eliminates administrative friction and enables doctors to focus on patient outcomes.
+SHIELD is an integrated healthcare solution that bridges the gap between **patient-generated health data and clinical decision-making**.

+The system is composed of two core components:
+- **Doctor Web Platform**: A centralized dashboard that allows physicians to manage patient records, monitor vitals, assess risk, and handle appointments.
+- **Patient Mobile Application**: A companion app used by patients to record and submit their vital signs, which are securely transmitted to the backend.

+By consolidating patient data into a single ecosystem, SHIELD eliminates fragmented workflows and **enables continuous, real-time healthcare monitoring**.

 ### Dashboard Overview
 ![SHIELD Dashboard](./docs/images/dashboard.png)